How AI Is Helping South African Startups Scale Without Massive Headcount

 A practical AI scaling model for a small team

-The best rollout is usually simple:
+The strongest rollout is usually simple:

 • automate repetitive tasks first